Philip P Eapen

 The better we understand these gaps, the better we can negotiate these.
 If we ignore the gaps, we might end up superimposing our imaginations and biases on the biblical text.

 A good, dynamic translation of the Bible is supposed to help bridge the gap between the ancient text and the modern reader.
+(Dynamic translation is also called “meaning based translation.”
+Instead of translating words and phrases literally, the meaning of the source text is expressed in the native idiom of the target language.)
 However, translators are often caught between the need to be faithful to the text and the need to convey the meaning in today’s idiom.

 Observe how different translators render the apostle Paul’s exhortation to Christians in the city of Corinth.